 ReportComplete can E-Mail reports to parents by logging into your school email SMTP server.
-This feature is experimental and E-Mail itself has some inherent security risks (see E-mail security).
+Although this feature is experimental and E-Mail itself has some inherent security risks (see E-mail security), it has been used by many schools during the recent COVID-19 pandemic without any reported issues.

 Sending e-mails using ReportComplete is done entirely at your own risk.